Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \end{subsection}

-\begin{subsection}{Query Instantiation} After synthesizing a corpus of SQL snippets, we proceed to instantiate the test queries by populating the placeholders in the test oracles with concrete expressions and tables from the generated corpus.
-We detail this process in Algorithm~\ref{alg:test-cases-instantiation}: given a test oracle $o = (s, q, q')$, we iterate through each placeholder $e$ in both queries $q$ and $q'$ (line~\ref{line:for-each-placeholder}).
+\begin{subsection}{Query Instantiation} After synthesizing a corpus of SQL snippets, we instantiate the test queries by populating the placeholders in the test oracles with concrete expressions and tables from the generated corpus.
+We detail this process in \Cref{alg:test-cases-instantiation}: given a test oracle $o = (s, q, q')$, we iterate through each placeholder $e$ in both queries $q$ and $q'$ (line~\ref{line:for-each-placeholder}).
 Depending on whether the placeholder represents an expression or a table, we handle them differently.
-For an expression placeholder, we first determine its expected datatype $d$ and the table $t$ its constraint belongs to.
+For an expression placeholder, we first determine its expected datatype $d$ and the table $t$ that the placeholder is defined over (from the CAQ's placeholder map).
 Then, we randomly sample an expression $e^*$ from the corpus $\mathcal{L}$ that matches the expected datatype $d$ (line~\ref{line:sample-expression}).
 Since the columns in the sampled expression $e^*$ refer to the default table, we need to replace them with columns from the target table $t$ that have compatible datatypes.
 We achieve this by iterating through each column in $e^*$ (line~\ref{line:for-each-col}), determining its datatype, and substituting it with a randomly sampled column from table $t$ that matches the datatype (line~\ref{line:replace-col}).

 For a table placeholder, we first extract its expected schema $s^*$.
 Then, we randomly sample a table $e^*$ from the corpus $\mathcal{L}$ that matches the expected schema $s^*$ and is derived from the source schema $s$ (line~\ref{line:sample-table}).
-Specifically, there are three ways to replace a table placeholder: \emph{i.e.,} direct replacement, using CTE, or \texttt{CREATE VIEW}, which will be randomly chosen.
+Specifically, there are three ways to replace a table placeholder: \emph{i.e.,} direct replacement with a table name, using a Common Table Expression (CTE), or \texttt{CREATE VIEW}.
+We randomly choose one of the three methods.
 Finally, we replace the placeholder $e$ in both queries $q$ and $q'$ with the instantiated expression or table $e^*$ (line~\ref{line:return-instantiated-test-case}).
 By following this procedure, we ensure that the instantiated queries $q^*$ and $q'^*$ are syntactically valid and semantically equivalent, ready for execution on the target DBMS.